pergus/netbox-zabbix/README.md

 Is it possible to let other views inherit field etc like NetBoxOnlyDevicesView does?

-Add Tabs for matching Device and matching hosts between "Host Group Mapping" and Changlog for Host Group Mappings
+In "Host Group Mapping" add tabs for matching Devices and matching VMs.
+Should I replace the Tabs for matching Devices and VMs with a "related objects" similar to a Device Role??